General Information

 • Girder in the Pylon Region

-The half-through truss in the pylon region is connected to a bottom structure, as shown in figure 6.
+The bottom chords of the half-through truss in the pylon region are connected to a tapered truss made of circular hollow sections, as shown in figure 6.

 Pylon region.